dgraph-io/dgraph/wiki/content/howto/index.md

 {{% notice "note" %}}
 The key file contains the key used to decrypt/encrypt the db.
 This key should be kept secret.
 As a best practice,

-- Do not store permanently the key in the local disk.
-Delete it after using it for debug tool.
+- Do not store the key file on the disk permanently.
+Back it up in a safe place and delete it after using it with the debug tool.

-- If the above is not possible, make sure correct privileges are set on key file.
+- If the above is not possible, make sure correct privileges are set on the keyfile.
 Only the user who owns the dgraph process should be able to read / write the key file: `chmod 600`
 {{% /notice %}}

 ### Debug Tool Output